 Kilo the Pug is invited to a Happy Halloween Party Saturday then to the Pugoween fundraiser for PugALug Pug Rescue Sunday.
 He has multiple cute, comfy, funny outfits so we’ll see how he goes.

 If he gets too stressed we’ll just walk along the waterfront which he enjoys, but I think he might actually enjoy Pugoween.

 What will your dog be this year?
-Send us your pics and ideas to be included in the gallery started below.
+Send us your pics and ideas to be included in the gallery started below and our videos.

 Halloween is such a fun time of year.
 We all get to dress up and eat (or drink) treats.
 But it’s important to know that it can be a dangerous and stressful night for dogs.

 - strangers come to the door and may ring the bell.

 - costume may not be comfortable or safe.

 Stay safe this Halloween by making sure your dog doesn’t escape out the door or ingest anything they shouldn’t including grapes, chocolate, chewing gum or sugar free candy (xylitol can be deadly), decorations, or costume pieces (contact a vet or the ASPCA Hotline immediately if they do).

 Halloween is the second most common time for dogs to get lost after July 4th and a very common time for poisoning.
 See our post and video on what to do if your dog eats chocolate here.